Chapter 11: Ultrasonic Inspection

-Ultrasonic inspection is a nondestructive method in which beams of high-frequency acoustic energy are introduced into a material to detect surface and subsurface flaws, to measure the thickness of the material, and to measure the distance to a flaw.
-This article provides a detailed account of ultrasonic flaw detectors, including ultrasonic transducers and types of search units and couplants.
-The article describes pulse-echo and transmission inspection methods and data interpretation.
-The general characteristics of ultrasonic waves and the factors influencing ultrasonic inspection are also addressed.
-The article concludes with a review of the advantages and disadvantages of ultrasonic inspection compared with other methods applications of the technique.
+Ultrasonic inspection is a nondestructive method in which beams of high frequency acoustic energy are introduced into a material to detect surface and subsurface flaws, to measure the thickness of the material, and to measure the distance to a flaw.
+This chapter begins with an overview of ultrasonic flaw detectors, ultrasonic transducers, and search units and couplants.
+It then discusses the principles of operation, presentation, and interpretation of data of pulse echo and transmission methods.
+This is followed by sections providing information on general characteristics of ultrasonic waves and the factors influencing ultrasonic inspection.
+The advantages, disadvantages, and applications of ultrasonic inspection are finally compared with other methods of nondestructive inspection of metal parts.

 Ultrasonic Inspection, Inspection of Metals: Understanding the Basics, Edited By F.C.
 Campbell, ASM International, 2013, p 267–292, https://doi.org/10.31399/asm.tb.imub.t53720267

 Download citation file: